u6yuvi/dl-package/README.md

 3. LR Finder and Batch Size Finder using Pytorch Ligthning Callback

-Refer train.py for lr-finder and batch size finder callback
+    - Refer train.py for lr-finder and batch size finder callbacks

-Enable or disable using tuner flag in train.yaml file
+    - Enable or disable using flag **tuner**  in train.yaml file

 ![](images/lr_finder.png)